turingschool/accelerated-mod-0/testing.md

 end
 ```

-In the next code snippet, one test has been added inside of the `describe` block, to test a very small thing - this test verifies that when an object instance is created, it is actually an instance created from the class it should be created from:
+In the next code snippet, one test has been added inside of the `describe` block, to test a very small thing - this test verifies that when an object instance is created, it is actually an instance created from the class it should be created from.

+This `describe` block contains:
+- An `it` statement - a String that uses plain English to describe what _it_ (the test) tests
+- Definition of a variable that stores a student object
+- An assertion written with `rspec`

 ```ruby
 # student_spec.rb